 Zakat is obligatory after a time span of one lunar year passes from when a person initially owns wealth that equals the Nisab (threshold).
 Then, the owner needs to pay 2.5% (or 1/40) on the money in their possession at the end of the lunar year.
 A lunar year is approximately 355 days.

+The owner should deduct any amount of money he or she borrowed from others; then check if the rest reaches the necessary Nisab then pay Zakat for it.
 If the owner had enough money to satisfy the Nisab at the beginning of the year, then the money increased (in profits, salaries, inheritance, grants, etc.), the owner needs to add the increase to the Nisab amount that they owned at the beginning of the year as long as they are still in ownership of it at the end of the year.
 Then, the owner pays Zakat (2.5%) of the total at the end of the lunar year.
 There are small differences in the Fiqh schools here - it is best to work out the details with your Local Mufti or Imam.

 Each Muslim calculates his or her own Zakat individually.
 For most purposes this involves the payment each year of two and a half percent of one’s capital.